PrathamChoreria/MITWPU_NT_Team-5_Intern_Currency/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Then Run northern trust dash.py file
+3. Then Run "northern trust dash.py" or ".ipynb" file`
 4. Open the URL generated on the bottom on screen
+5. Then click on the url: http://127.0.0.1:8051/
-5. The Interactive Dashboard will be visible on the new tab
+6. The Interactive Dashboard will be visible on the new tab